Taraji P. Henson: “When Women Stick Together, We Will Change The World” [VIDEO]

 Hidden Figures, is the true story of African American women mathematicians working for NASA to help launch the space program.
 The movie highlights three women in particular who came together to literally help get the first man on the moon.

-In a recent interview with the Hollywood Reporter, Taraji gets emotional when she shares why this film is so important.
+In an interview with the Hollywood Reporter, Taraji gets emotional when she shares why this film is so important.